14 Gloucestershire venues with a fascinating history

 Operating as an inn since at least the 14th century, The Fountain Inn is one of Gloucester’s oldest known sites connected with the brewing trade.
 It was once owned by Peter Poitevin, allegedly the bishop who crowned young King Henry III in 1216 at St Peter’s Abbey — now Gloucester Cathedral.

-The pub boasts another royal connection, with a plaque in the courtyard commemorating a visit by William III; it’s believed that the king rode his horse up the stairs to show his contempt for the Jacobite rebels meeting there.
+The pub boasts another royal connection, with a plaque in the courtyard commemorating a visit by William III.
+It’s believed that the king rode his horse up the stairs to show his contempt for the Jacobite rebels meeting there.

 Located in the historic market town of Chipping Campden, The Eight Bells Inn dates back to the 14th century, when it was built to house the stonemasons who were working on the construction of St James’ Church.